timvisee/barbapappa/README.md

 To watch the resources and automatically recompile on change, use: `npm run watch`

+#### Database
+To set up and update the database, migrations are used.

+To migrate, use: `php artisan migrate`

 ## About
 This project is currently developed and maintained by [Tim Visée](https://github.com/timvisee), [www.timvisee.com](https://timvisee.com/).